-"Our on-the-ground management practices, coupled with a rigorous provincially-mandated forest management planning process, help to hit the mark with FSC," says Marie Cyr, general manager of the Dryden Mill.
-"We are proud of our record of sustainable forest management.
+"Our on-the-ground management practices, coupled with a rigorous provinciallymandated forest management planning process, provide a solid foundation for our efforts to achieve FSC certification," says Marie Cyr, general manager of the Dryden Mill.
+"We are continuously working to ensure our practices support the principles of sustainable forest management and the fact that the Dryden Mill has operated in this forest area for over 100 years demonstrates this."